 Summers at the College of Music—while remaining busy with classes, the summer music camps, and the summer MME program nevertheless—provide an ideal time for completion of select renovation projects.
 During late July-early August 2017 and the summer of 2018, Opperman Music Hall received some much needed attention.

 The impact of the Jazz program at Florida State University’s College of Music can be seen and heard throughout the United States.
 There is a prominent FSU jazz presence in various music scenes, including New York City, New Orleans, and Los Angeles.
 Alumni have toured with renowned artists such as the Dirty Dozen Brass Band, the Count Basie Orchestra, Jon Cleary, Marcus Roberts, Jason Marsalis, and others.
 FSU’s world-renowned faculty keep the program thriving.
 Here is an overview of recent news and accomplishments for the program, faculty, and alumni.

-The 18th Biennial Festival of New Music (February 1-4, 2017), held on the campus of the Florida State University College of Music, included masterclasses and presentations by guest artists, plus seven different concerts featuring acoustic and electroacoustic compositions for both small and large ensembles.
+The 19th Biennial Festival of New Music took place January 30 – February 2, 2019 at the Florida State University College of Music.
+The festival included masterclasses and presentations by guest artists, plus seven different concerts introducing acoustic and electroacoustic compositions for both small and large ensembles.